Curious about the Munchkin cat breeds?

-Generally pretty healthy, Bambino cats are prone to a genetic heart condition called Hypertrophic Cardiomyopathy (HCM) which comes from their Sphynx side.
+Bambino cats have few health concerns, but they are prone to a genetic heart condition called Hypertrophic Cardiomyopathy (HCM) which comes from their Sphynx side.

 Finding one of these adorable little cats is very hard.
 They’re extremely rare and expensive for prospective owners.

-They feature the short legs of the Munchkin cat, the hairlessness of the Sphynx and the curled ears of the American Curl.
+They feature the classic short-legged trait of all 8 of these feline breeds, the hairlessness of the Sphynx, and the curled ears of the American Curl.

-The breed is a somewhat new cat breed that originated in the United States.
+The is a somewhat new breed that originated in the United States.

 The Dwelf is small in size, weighing an average of 4-7 pounds.

-The Dwelf cat breed is very mischievous.
+The Dwelf is very mischievous.
 These cats love to climb, jump, and run around your home.
 They’ll turn your house into their little playground.

 Dwelf cats are known to love their humans more than anything.
 Some of them even like being picked up: an almost unheard of quality in a cat.

-Everything about this cat is about having fun and being a delight inside your home.
+Everything about this cat and its energy level is about having fun and being a delight inside your home.
 However, don’t think their short legs will hold them back.
 It will not, and your drapes will pay the price.

 These beautiful cats need to stay inside.
 Dwelf cats are prone to sunburn due to their hairlessness.
 Just like with humans, having sunburn is a painful experience for these cats.